 Participant: [NAME]

 Grant Date: [DATE]

 Exercise Price per Share: [PRICE]

 Shares Subject to the Option: [NUMBER]

 Final Expiration Date: [DATE]

 Vesting Commencement Date: [DATE]

-Vesting Schedule: Subject to the Participant's continued status as an Employee, Consultant or Non-Employee Director, the Option shall vest and become exercisable with respect to one hundred percent (100%) of the Shares subject thereto (rounded down to the next whole number of Shares) on February 3, 2024.
+Vesting Schedule: DATE] ubject to the Participant's continued status as an Employee, Consultant or on-Employee Director, the Option shall vest and become exercisable with espect to one hundred percent (100%) of the Shares subject thereto ounded down to the next whole number of Shares) on February 3, 2024.

-Type of Option

-□ Incentive Stock Option
+Type of Option ☐ Incentive Stock Option ☑Non-Qualified Stock Option

-☑ Non-Qualified Stock Option
+agrees to be bound by the terms of this Gran Grant Notice and the Agreement in their entire this Grant Notice and fully understands all pro It Notice, the Plan and the A ety, has had an opportunity to ovisions of the Plan, this Gra final all decisions or interpre greement.
+Participant has reviewed the Plan, this

+JOANN INC. PARTICIPANT

+Ву: Ву:

+Print Name: Title: Print Name: